 Polyester polyols compete with polyether polyols but may be preferred in some rigid foam applications because of their low cost and improved flame retardant properties.
 They can also provide improved wear resistance, heat aging and chemical resistance in elastomers, coatings, sealants and adhesives.

-HOUSTON (ICIS)--US monopropylene glycol (MPG) and feedstock propylene glycol (PO) are under pressure from falling propylene costs, heading into this...Read
+HOUSTON (ICIS)--US monopropylene glycol (MPG) and feedstock propylene glycol (PO) are under pressure from falling propylene costs, heading into this year’s International Petrochemical Conference...Read

-HOUSTON (ICIS)--Expectation that feedstock propylene supply will remain healthy will likely keep downward pressure on the US polyether polyol market,...Read
+HOUSTON (ICIS)--Expectation that feedstock propylene supply will remain healthy will likely keep downward pressure on the US polyether polyol market, heading into this year’s International...Read